USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_CRACMM.md

 **The main CMAQ log file and the log file for at least one processor should be checked for any initial run.** Warnings about potential emission problems will be displayed in those logs.
 More guidance on using DESID is available in a [CMAQ tutorial](https://github.com/USEPA/CMAQ/tree/main/DOCS/Users_Guide/Tutorials).

 CRACMM mechanisms currently allow traditional nonvolatile 'APOC' and 'ANCOM' as legacy species in the model.
 The species can be transported and removed but do not undergo any heterogeneous or other chemistry.
 This species will be removed in a future version.
+To use the model species 'APOC' and 'ANCOM', the DESID control file would need to include their mappings.

 If your emission preparation workflow is custom, you can create semivolatle POA species directly in your inputs.
 CRACMM contains low volatility through semivolatile organic species with either alkane-like or oxygenated functionality that can represent semivolatile POA emissions.
 You can use the CRACMM python emission mapper to map emissions to representative CRACMM species.
 In CMAQ, check that the DESID files include your species names.